Liturgical Events & Key Rituals

 • Graduation Mass

 Additionally, Mass is held fortnightly Thursday morning in The Chapel of St Thomas More which is open to all staff, students, parents and community members (this is also promoted in the OLOL Parish Newsletter).
+A Mass is also held on the second night of Year 12 Retreat which incorporates the Sacrament of Reconciliation.

 Grace Bell Ritual